Vietnam Facts for Kids

 Map of VietnamVietnam Map

-A flight from London/UK takes roughly 12 hours and from New York/USA a flight takes about 20 hours as there are currently no direct non-stop flights between the USA and Vietnam.
+A flight from London/ UK takes roughly 12 hours and from New York/ USA a flight takes about 17 hours.

 Vietnam Facts